Understanding Society

 Defining an Exploitative Relationship

-If I have something and you need that something then is it wrong for me to take advantage of that situation by seeking to achieve personal gain?
-If that something is a rare commodity and I am one of the few people in possession of that something, is it wrong for me to take even…
+If I have something and you need it, is it wrong for me to take advantage of that situation to achieve personal gain?
+If that something is a rare commodity and I am one of the few people in possession of that something, is it wrong for me to take even more advantage of my…

 • A Thin Blue Line – The Difficulty of Policing